Contributing to an Open-Source GitHub Project

 We recommend git cloning the repository using the SSH key option.
 You can set up your own public keys on GitHub quite easily.
 If you see below, you will see the Clone options, ‘HTTPS, SSH, and GitHub CLI’.
 Select the ‘SSH’ option and this will provide you a password-protected SSH key to git clone the repository.

-In order to create a public key on your machine, open any UNIX terminal and type the command:
+In order to create a public key on your machine, follow these simple steps:

 Create a Pull Request:

 After you are satisfied with the changes you have made to the project and are confident that this change will be beneficial to include, all you now have to do is create a pull request within the project’s real repository.
 GitHub has made it very simple to create a pull request for comparing forks.
 Refer to the screenshot below:

 You may notice, in the top left corner of the repository, you will see the ‘Pull requests’ option.
 After selecting this, you will be taken to the Pull Requests page.
 This page will show you every pull request that has been created for the specific repository.
 If you see below, there has been one pull request for this repository thus far.

 If you are sure you are ready to create a new pull request, simply click the ‘New pull request’ button.
 This will then navigate you to the compare page.
 If you followed the above steps, you would want to ‘compare forks’, which will be a small hyperlink as circled below: